code-store-platform/arcxp-ifx-boilerplate/README.md

 ---

 #### **4. `pnpm run ifx -- promote`**
-Promotes (makes live) the selected bundle.
+Promotes (makes LIVE) the selected bundle.
 - It's recommended to run this in the specific integration folder.
 - You will be prompted to select the bundle to promote.